When changing a Metric's logic you have the ability to determine if this change should apply retroactively or moving forward.

 Incoming records timestamped before the Lock Date will not be processed to preserve historical accuracy.

-1. Upon accessing each respective Integration's Metric Library you will see a Lock Date column.
+1. Upon accessing each respective Integration's Metric Library or the overall Metric Library tab, left navigation > Data > Integrations, you will see a Lock Date column.

 2. Within the Metric Builder.